Vsomera/Vsomera/README.md

 <h1 align="center">👋 Hi I'm Vilmor</h1>

-- 🔭 Located in Vancouver, British Coloumbia
+- 📍  Located in Vancouver, British Coloumbia
-- ⚡ Computer Information Technology Student at BCIT
+- ⚡ Computer Information Technology Student at BCIT with a passion for Software Development
-- 📫 You reach me at **vsomera77@outlook.com**
+- 📫 You can reach me at **vsomera77@outlook.com**
 <hr>

 <h3 align="left">Social Links</h3>